-The workshop will be ‘hands on’ and skills based and accompanied by a handbook
+The workshop is suitable for all healthcare professionals and will be interactive with ‘hands on’ and skills based learning objectives.

-There is also a professional and advocacy aspect to this programme (as we heard from our members around the world) and there is a role for the RCOG (potentially with FIGO and other partners) in clearly recommending doctors to gain skills in instrumental delivery, rather than see LSCS as the ‘easy option’ in every case.
+There is also a professional and advocacy aspect to QISSS.
+We believe that there is a role for the RCOG in clearly recommending that doctors in training should gain skills in operative vaginal delivery, rather than seeing caesarean section as the ‘easy

 option’ when there are problems in the second stage of labour.